 - 1. Reading as assigned in table below.
 Also listed in Canvas. - 2.
-Practice of skills covered in class, sometimes informally, sometimes through structured exercises described on Canvas. - 3.
-Written reflections: Most weeks there will be a reflection topic on which to write, sometimes based on your practice of a particular skill or a thought experiment.
-You will find the topics in the Canvas site.
+Practice of skills covered in class, sometimes informally, sometimes through structured exercises described on Canvas. - Written reflections: - Over the semester there are six reflections to write on topics related to your practice of a particular skill or a thought experiment.
+You will find the topics in the Canvas site. - a.
 All of the topics will require some introspection; some may feel very personal.
-I ask that you complete all the reflections, however you may choose five to turn in over the course of the semester.
-None of them will be shared with the class as a whole.
+I ask that you complete all the reflections, however you may choose one not to turn in.
+None of the reflections will be shared with the class as a whole.
 Reflections are not discussion posts.
-However, there will be class periods in which I invite people to share their experience of practicing a skill outside of class or something
+However, there will be class periods in which I invite people to share their experience of practicing a skill outside of class or something they thought about while writing their reflection.
+Participation in these discussions is voluntary.

-- they thought about while writing their reflection.
-Participation in these discussions is voluntary. - 4.
-Conflict analysis using the tools taught in class. - 5.
+- b.
+Once during the semester you will need to meet with Emily Holcombe, the writing consultant, to review one of your reflections.
+You will receive a one-week extension for that reflection. - 3.
+Conflict analysis using the tools taught in class. - 4.
 Analysis of Fence Fiasco mediation demo.
 Students will watch a video of a mediation and analyze the choices the mediators made.
 What did the mediators do that you think was well done, and why?
 What would you do differently?